vkoskiv/NoMansCanvas/README.md

 This project requires the [Vapor](https://vapor.codes) framework, and [Swift](https://swift.org)

 You also need a `mysql` db, and the `cmysql` library installed.
-Configure in Config/mysql.json For debugging, you could also switch to an in-memory DB, but I don't think the current schema suppports it.
+Configure in Config/mysql.json

+For debugging, you could also switch to an in-memory DB, but I don't think the current schema supports it.

 ## Authors